 |Azure VM series||NVIDIA GPU|

 We recommended scaling up your training before scaling out.
 For example, try a single V100 before trying a cluster of K80s.
+Similarly, one should consider using a single NDv2 instead of eight NCsv3.

 The following graph shows the performance differences for different GPU types based on benchmarking tests carried out using TensorFlow and Horovod.
 The graph shows throughput of 32 GPU clusters across various models, on different GPU types and MPI versions.
 Models were implemented in TensorFlow 1.9